pmelsted/bifrost/README.md

 -lbifrost -ljemalloc -lroaring -lz -pthread
 ```

-You can also link to the Bifrost static library (*libbifrost_static.a*) for better performance.
+You can also link to the Bifrost static library (*libbifrost.a*) for better performance.

 ## Contact